pizza3/caleido/README.md

 # caleido

 Caleido is a drawing app for creating Tessellation's and symmetrical art.
 The application consist's of over 8 type's of symmetries such as Mirror, Rotation, Kaliedo, Square Rotation, Square Kaliedo, Hexagon, Hexagon Kaliedo & Hexagon Rotation.
-The app also consist's of a grid helper's for each symmetry.
+The app also consist's of a grid helper's for each symmetry, Undo/Redo until any level, two types of strokes , etc.

 <img src="https://raw.githubusercontent.com/pizza3/asset/master/caliedoui2.png" width="100%"  />